jkrimmer/ghostscript-pdf-compress.wasm/Readme.md

 ## Context

-This project is a demo of another usage of the `gs.wasm` that [@ochachacha](https://github.com/ochachacha) compiled.
-It takes any PDF and compress it via ghostscript.
+This project takes any PDF and compresses it locally in your browser via ghostscript.
+This fork builds on the work of [laurentmmeyer](https://github.com/laurentmmeyer) but uses the `gs.wasm` compiled by [ghostpdl-wasm](https://github.com/jkrimmer/ghostpdl-wasm).

 The applied command is:

 ```
-gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/ebook -dNOPAUSE -dQUIET -dBATCH -sOutputFile=output.pdf input.pdf
+gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.5 -dPDFSETTINGS=/ebook -dNOPAUSE -dQUIET -dBATCH -sOutputFile=output.pdf input.pdf
 ```

 ## Run the project